 How to create an RPA flow to invoke an ION API endpoint

-This tutorial will show you how to create a flow allowing to call an ION API endpoint to retrieve the list of the application your user has access to with Infor OS portal and write this list to excel file.
-We will show 2 flows, first one will be a simple flow allowing to get the list and write it into the Excel file.
-The 2nd flow will show how we can iterate though the list and write it to each of the rows in excel file.
+This tutorial will show you how to create a flow allowing for calling an ION API endpoint to retrieve the list of the applications your user has access to with Infor OS portal and write this list to an excel file.
+Two flows will be created, first one will be a simple flow allowing to get the list and write it into the Excel file.
+The second flow iterates through the list and writes each in a row in an excel file.

 Components